HussainAhmad05/Smart_HPA/INSTALL.md

 ### Steps for Setup

 #### Step 1: Connect EKS Cluster with Local Machine
 Create an EKS Cluster on AWS account with 10 EC2 nodes (VM machines) with the specified configurations.
+Connect the EKS cluster with the local machine through the following command.

 aws eks update-kubeconfig --region YourRegionName --name YourClusterName